MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 LIMIT 20;
 ```

-### 1B) For the hospital with the highest patient volume, what percentage of patients are discharged the same day vs. multi-day stays?  and compare that to the rest of the dataset.
-Informs bed availability forcasting
+### 1B) For the hospital with the highest patient volume, what percentage of patients are discharged the same day vs. multi-day stays?
+Compare to the rest of the dataset.
 <img width="676" height="121" alt="Section 5 Q2" src="https://github.com/user-attachments/assets/0586ead8-bc49-4f32-b0bd-e1b2fa2f5468" />

+- Methodology:
+     1) Find the hospital with the most visits.
+     2) Split all visits into two groups: that hospital vs everyone else (nationally).
+     3) For each group, classify stays by LOS: same-day (0 days), one night (1 day), multi-night (>1 day), and compute each category as a percent of total visits.

 - Insights Gained:
+     - The top hospital is a great representation of the national percentage for LOS across same day, one night, and multi night metrics.
+     - Top hospital: 6.13% same-day, 65.70% one-night, 28.16% multi-night from 2,592 visits.
+     - Nationally: 7.29% same-day, 63.51% one-night, 29.20% multi-night from 262,664 visits.
+     - The top hospital performs fewer same-day and fewer multi-night stays than average, with a heavier tilt toward one-night admissions.

 ```
 WITH hosp_counts AS (